Democratic Party of Albania: Foundation

-1991: First pluralist elections
+First pluralist elections (1991)

 The First Pluralist would be the first elections since 1923 to allow more than one Party.
 The Ruling Labour Party of Albania during the 1991 Elections had the biggest advantage during the election.
 Including the influence over the media.
 There was no opportunity for the Democratic party and other Anti-Communist parties in the election to influence the rural country side.
 The Democratic Party platform had promised the transformation of living standards through membership in the European Community, strong connection with the United States and other Western nations, Gastarbeiter in German factories abroad, and immediate steps towards a free-market economy.
 This resulted in the Democratic Party coming in second place.

-1992: Second pluralist parliamentary presidential elections
+Second pluralist parliamentary presidential elections (1992)

 The Democratic Party of Albania won the parliamentary elections of 22 March 1992, the second free and fair elections after many decades of mandatory and single communist party candidate elections.
 Sali Berisha its leader was elected as the second President of Albania, which at the time had executive powers, and Aleksandër Meksi as prime minister.
 Sali Berisha with significant contribution in the formation of the party, and Aleksandër Meksi with minor contribution.
 The second pluralist government of Albania governed by the Democratic Party and its leader was tasked with executing reforms to turn the country from a communist style everything in the hands of the government rule into a democratic country based in free markets, property rights, individual rights, and without interference of the government in the private lives of its citizens.

-1996 Presidential elections
+1996 elections

 Four years after the second free and fair elections, new free and fair election in respect to the new Constitution of Albania adopted in 1991, conform other democratic western and European countries were due.
 The elections were held on 26 May 1996.
 The main and well known political leaders of the party that governed the Republic of Albania for more than 45 years, under a ruthless regime, were no longer a major participant in the election.
 However, the party itself and its new and less known leaders at the time of the former Labor Party, the main political party during the communist regime was reformed, changed its platform conform to other parties that held the same beliefs, mainly left-wing philosophies, conform democratic standards, and its name to the Socialist Party of Albania.
 It was the only serious opponent and challenger to the Democratic Party of Albania in the 26 May 1996 presidential elections.
 During these elections the international election observers were limited in numbers.

 The Democratic Party of Albania and its allies were able to win more than 71 seats in the parliament, on the presidential election of 26 May 1996, enough to form the majority and stay in government.
 Sali Berisha and Aleksandër Meksi respectively remained President and Prime Minister of the Republic of Albania, until new parliamentary election were called due to the Ponzi-Schemes crisis, held on 29 June 1997.